gnif/LookingGlass/doc/install.rst

 Common options include ``-s`` for disabling spice, ``-S`` for disabling the screen saver, and ``-F`` to automatically enter full screen.

-Options may be provided with a short form, if available, or directly by long form.
+Options may be provided with a short form, if available, or long form.
 Boolean options may be specified without a paramater to toggle their state.

 Examples: